Introduction

 💡 Without a license key, our SDK only runs for 60 seconds per session.
 This is more than enough for the purposes of our tutorial, but if you like, you can generate a license key here.

-For more information about where to put the license key in your code, please refer to SDK Initialization in our docs.
+For more information about license checks in your app, please refer to our documentation.

 We’ll need access to the device camera to scan barcodes, so let’s set the corresponding privacy property now.